HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.advanced-topics.remote-extensions.md

 ## Debugging Extensions

-While you [[vs.1.7.#installing-a-development-version-of-your-extension]] in a remote environment for testing, if you encounter issues, you will likely want to debug your extension directly in a remote environment.
-In this section, we will cover how to edit, launch, and debug your extension in [[vs.1.7.#debugging-with-visual-studio-codespaces]], a [[vs.1.7.#debugging-in-a-custom-development-container]], an [[vs.1.7.#debugging-using-ssh]], or in [[vs.1.7.#debugging-using-wsl]].
+While you [installing-a-development-version-of-your-extension](#installing-a-development-version-of-your-extension) in a remote environment for testing, if you encounter issues, you will likely want to debug your extension directly in a remote environment.
+In this section, we will cover how to edit, launch, and debug your extension in [debugging-with-visual-studio-codespaces](#debugging-with-visual-studio-codespaces), a [debugging-in-a-custom-development-container](#debugging-in-a-custom-development-container), an [debugging-using-ssh](#debugging-using-ssh), or in [debugging-using-wsl](#debugging-using-wsl).

 Typically, your best starting point for testing is to use a remote environment that restricts port access (for example Codespaces, a container, or remote SSH hosts with a restrictive firewall) since extensions that work in these environments tend to work in less restrictive ones like WSL.

 ### Debugging with GitHub Codespaces

 Debugging your extension in [GitHub Codespaces](https://docs.github.com/github/developing-online-with-codespaces) preview can be a great starting point since you can use both VS Code and the Codespaces browser-based editor for testing and troubleshooting.
-You can also use a [[vs.1.7.#debugging-in-a-custom-development-container]] if preferred.
+You can also use a [debugging-in-a-custom-development-container](#debugging-in-a-custom-development-container) if preferred.

 Follow these steps: